Floargo88/F.Argondizzo_Python_Portfolio/README.md

 Data Exploration | Data Cleaning
 #### Twitter Project 2
-This was another challenge of Twitter project 1.
+This was another challenge from the Twitter project 1.
 I have been asked to answer the following question: to what extent does the sentiment expressed in a tweet influence user engagement with the tweet (likes and retweets)?

 A Sentiment Analysis has been performed (on Azure) on the Tweets.
 The dataset extracted has been merged witht the original dataset and consequently analysed: as a result, the average number of times that a Tweet has been retweetted or liked was higher when the sentiment expressed in a Tweet was Positive rather than Negative or Neutral sentiment.
 The positive sentiment expressed in a Tweets positively influence user engagment.👌